 In 2005 The Munster Literature Centre ran the first Fool for Poetry International Chapbook Competition.
 It was established as an annual prize in 2015 where at least one of the two winners is a debutante poet.
-The winning chapbooks are published by Southword Editions and the Fool for Poetry Prize reading is now part of our festival every year.
+The winning chapbooks are published by Southword Editions and will be launched with readings from the winners on May 20th.

 In 2012 the festival became purely about poetry and was named the Cork Spring Poetry Festival.
 In 2016 the festival rebranded as the Cork International Poetry festival to acknowledge the reach of our programme, which stretches around the globe.

 In 2010 we held the first Gregory O'Donoghue International Poetry Competition, an annual poetry prize for a single poem named in honour of the late Irish poet long associated with the centre.
-The Gregory O'Donoghue Prize reading is now part of our festival every year.
+The prize reading takes place on May 20th.

 2018 saw the establishment of the John Montague International Poetry Fellowship, an initiative of the Munster Literature Centre, sponsored by the College of Arts, Celtic Studies and Social Sciences and the Boole Library, University College Cork.
 In its inaugural year a straight appointment of US poet Brian Turner was made, with future poetry fellows to be selected by open call.
-The 2019 John Montague Fellow is Sandra Beasley, who will lead a four-morning workshop from March 20th - 23rd and will read on March 20th at this year’s festival.
+The 2019 Fellow was Sandra Beasley.
+The 2020 Fellow was Paula Bohince.
+The fellowship was put on hiatus from 2021.

 In 2019 the Farmgate Café National Poetry Award was established with sponsorship from one of Cork’s most loved restaurants, The Farmgate Café.
 Revived in 2023, the award will be €2000 for the best collection published in 2022 by a poet residing in Ireland.
 The winner and shortlist will be announced on our awards page.
 The prize reading takes place on May 16th.